-- 1. Park vehicle and chock the tires. - 2.
-Disconnect the batteries.
+- 1. Park vehicle and chock the tires. - Disconnect the batteries.
 See Disconnecting the Batteries Electric Vehicles, Section 1, Page 1-4.
-See Disconnecting the Battery Gasoline Vehicles, Section 1, Page 1-4. - 3.
+See Side-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5. - 3.
 Remove HD bumper (if equipped).
 See Heavy Duty Bumper Removal, Section 4, Page 4-3. - 4.
 Remove cowl.
 See Cowl Removal on page 4-5. - 5.
 Loosen and remove the two M6 self-tapping fasteners (1) at the top of grille (7).
-(Figure 4-3, Page 4-7). - 6.
-Loosen and remove the two lower left and right side bolts (1 and 7) that attach the grille and plastic bumper (6). - 7.
-Remove charger receptacle (if equipped) by removing the three screws that attach the receptacle or disconnect connector (quick connect).
+(Figure 4-3, Page 4-8). - 6.
+Loosen and remove the two lower left and right side bolts (1 and 7) that attach the grille and plastic bumper (6).

+7. Remove charger receptacle (if equipped) by removing the three screws that attach the receptacle or disconnect connector (quick connect).